 Over the years, UFF-FSU has achieved countless victories for individual faculty and for the faculty as a whole.
 Victories come in many forms: gains in collective bargaining, informal resolutions to disputes thanks to our CBA, formal settlements through the grievance process, and even decisions reached through arbitration.
-We have successfully defended against unjust assignments of responsibility, denial of tenure, inappropriate disciplinary procedures, and violations of intellectual property rights.
+We have successfully defended against unjust assignments of responsibility, denial of tenure and/or promotion, inappropriate disciplinary procedures (including dismissals), and violations of intellectual property rights.

 In the history of UFF-FSU, there are a few achievements of which we're particularly proud: